artkoenig/StyleableDateTimePicker/README.md

 ```

 ## Installation
-At the moment you have to install the library "by hand" (I will release it for using with gradle soon):
+At the moment you have to install the library "by hand":

 copy the library to your "libs" folder.
 Then include the following line in your "settings.gradle":